rakhimov/scram/doc/opsa_support.rst

 - Redefinition of constructs (e.g., containers, events, parameters) is an error.
 - Attributes are not inherited.
+- Recursive parameters are not allowed.
+- Recursive event-tree rules (instructions) are not allowed.
 - An empty text in XML attributes or elements is considered an error.